conaticus/FileExplorer/README-InformatiCup.md

 # some errors appear there on purpose, as they are being tested.
 cargo test

-# To test performance, the following command can be run.
+# To test performance and the complete feature set, the following command can be run.
 # IMPORTANT: Default apps will also be opened during this test — don’t be alarmed.
-# Note: Some tests may fail, one of which is the generation of test data.
+# The test may also take a while.
+If you dont want to wait, then <Ctr-c> to stop it.
-cargo test --features "full"
+cargo test --features "full-no-generate-test-data"

+# To run a specific test, you can use the following command.
+cargo test <test-target-name>
 ```

 You are welcome to review the individual tests for transparency.
 These are always located in the